 - Wasteful spending

-- Damage to the advertiser’s brand
+- Damage to advertiser brand

 This burnout can be a serious problem for digital advertisers.

-Let’s say that a particular user seems to be a particularly good prospect; so the advertiser starts aggressively showing them ads.
+Let’s say that a certain user seems to be a particularly good prospect; so the advertiser starts aggressively showing them ads.
 Maybe the user wants to sign up – he really is interested – but he can’t convert right now because he is doing something else.